betaflight/betaflight/docs/Board - OMNIBUS.md

 3. RSSI (J4)
 The pin is labelled as RSSI, but it will not be used for RSSI input for a hardware configuration limitation.
 In this document, the "RSSI" is used to indicate the pin location, not the function.

+4. UART1 in boot-loader/DFU mode
+The UART1 is scanned during boot-loader/DFU mode, together with USB for possible interaction with a host PC.
+It is observed that devices that autonomously transmits some data, such as GPS, will prevent the MCU to talk to the USB.
+It is advised not to connect or disconnect such devices to/from UART1.
+UART2 is safe from this catch.

 ## iNav Specific Target Configuration

 The first support for the OMNIBUS F3 appeared in BetaFlight.